Best Replacement Watch Bands for Samsung Gear S3

 Barton silicone band

 After garnishing its fair share of positive reviews online and coupled with an easy-release design, vibrant colors, comfortable feel, and much more, the Barton silicone band is a great option to check out while you're customizing your Samsung Gear S3.

 The Barton silicone watch band is designed with a textured back, making the slipping and sliding of most smooth silicone bands a thing of the past.
 The silicone design also makes it a great tool for working out, as you can easily remove and wash it if it starts to look dirty or stink.

 To change your watch band, simply turn the band over and flip the switch — no tools are required!
-You can pick your Barton band from a number of vibrant colors, including black, white, turquoise, forest green, brown, gray, burgundy, yellow, navy blue, orange, peach, dark gray, and baby blue.
+You can pick your Barton band from a number of vibrant colors, including black, white, turquoise, forest green, brown, gray, burgundy, yellow, navy blue, orange, peach, dark gray, and baby blue for around $17.

 Ritche stainless steel watch band

 The Ritche 22mm stainless steel watch band is an affordable, high quality strap that keeps your Samsung Gear S3 looking classic and clean without any clutter or useless accents of other watch bands.

 Unlike some other straps, the Ritche cannot be adjusted to fit individual wrists with a simple tightening system; rather, users will have to remove the links near the band's clasps in order to make the stainless steel Samsung Gear S3 accessory smaller.
+You can pick up this band for around $48.

 To remove the Ritche, you will have to use a small tool which comes with the band.
 The Ritche only comes in one color, silver, but if you're looking for a watch with a similar style in a different color, then we suggest taking a peek at the Vetoo.